PatrickAlphaC/get-all-transactions/README.md

 To use the `alchemy` prefixed scripts, you'll need to set the `ALCHEMY_API_KEY` environment variable to your Alchemy API key.

+For using any other python script, you'll need an `RPC_URL` environment variable set to your RPC URL.

 ## Use

 ```